myamc/myamc.github.io/camplaz/README.md

     * `.hero` appearance of the hero in an idle, or neutral, state
     * `.hero.walking` appearance of the hero when walking
     * `.hero.jumping` appearance of the hero when jumping
-    * `.hero.attacking` appearance of the hero when performing an attack
+    * `.hero.doing-action` appearance of the hero when performing an action
-    * `.hero.left` appearance of the hero when facing left, with right being considered the default (note: this class may be applied in the walking, jumping, or attacking states)
+    * `.hero.left` appearance of the hero when facing left, with right being considered the default (note: this class may be applied in the walking, jumping, or action states)
-    * `.monster` appearance and motion of the monster
+    * `.npc` appearance and motion of the NPC
-    * `.monster.was-hit` appearance and motion of the monster after being hit by hero
+    * `.npc.was-interacted` appearance and motion of the NPC after receiving the special action of hero
     * `.instructions` appearance of a short instruction text blurb that displays when the page first loads
     * `.score` appearance of score indicator
   * `script.js` a short JavaScript file that instantiates and initializes the MUGEN library
-  * `img/` a directory containing all the images and sprite sheets required for the background, hero, and monster
+  * `img/` a directory containing all the images and sprite sheets required for the background, hero, and NPC
 ## Getting started
 The easiest way to get started with the library is to start tweaking the image assets and code in the demo files.